 Welles plays Captain Hank Quinlan, a fat, ugly, and sad corrupt police officer.
 The black-and-white film also features Charlton Heston as Mike Vargas, a Mexican narcotics agent on his honeymoon; Janet Leigh as his bride, Susie; and Marlene Dietrich as Tanya, a cigar-smoking Mexican gypsy brothel owner with huge beautiful eyes.

-The film begins with an exploding car killing a powerful businessman, witnessed by Vargas and his new wife Susie on the Mexican border.
-Claiming joint jurisdiction (as the bombing may have been placed in Mexico), he works his way into the investigation headed by Quinlan.
+The film begins with an exploding car killing a powerful businessman, witnessed by Vargas and Susie on the Mexican border.
+Claiming joint jurisdiction (as the bomb may have been placed in Mexico), he works his way into the investigation headed by Quinlan.
 Quinlan quickly sets his beady eyes on a lowly Mexican employee that had a grudge with that businessman (the employee wanted to marry the businessman's white daughter).
 When Vargas notices that some of the evidence found by Quinlan's loyal partner Menzies was clearly planted (but can't prove it), Vargas starts questioning Quinlan's case history.
-But while this is all happening, Susie Vargas is left all alone at a creepy hotel where some gang members that Vargas is after is holed up as well... and Quinlan starts making a few calls to the gang's boss about what to do with that lonely newlywed...
+But while this is all happening, Susie Vargas is left all alone at a creepy hotel where some gang members that Vargas is after are holed up as well and Quinlan starts making a few calls to the gang's boss about what to do with that lonely newlywed.

 This film provides examples of:

 - Actor Allusion: Tanya is identified by a pianola she keeps, which provides her leitmotif.
 This was not the first time one of Marlene Dietrich's characters was identified with her pianola (The Blue Angel).
 Tanya's pianola is stated to be old, but it still works, for what it's worth.

 - Adaptational Job Change: Mike Vargas was a District Attorney in the novel.
 In the film, he's a narcotics agent.